hdl-registers/hdl-registers/doc/release_notes/unreleased.rst

 * Add register record generation to :class:`.RegisterVhdlGenerator` via :meth:`.RegisterList.create_vhdl_package`.

-  * For each register, plain or in array, a record with correctly-typed members for each register field.
+  * For each register, plain or in array, a record with natively-typed members for each register field.
   * For each register array, a correctly-ranged array of records for the registers in that array.
   * Combined record with all the registers and register arrays.